-Family friendly skiing in the Southeast isn’t hard to find.
-Skiing with the family in Virginia, West Virginia, and North Carolina is easy, fun, and economical.
+Skiing with the family close to home in Virginia, West Virginia, Maryland, and North Carolina can be easy, fun, and economical.
 There are many ski resorts to choose from within a few hours drive of Washington DC, Richmond, and other Southeastern cities.
 Yes, ski resorts in the Southeast are generally smaller than those you find in the West.
 However, they are still a delight for the entire family, especially tots enjoying their first experience in the snow.
 A smaller resort is more affordable, making them ideal for once-per-season ski trip families.
-Here are a few of our favorite family-friendly destinations for skiing in the Southeast with kids, roughly from north to south.
+Here are a several of the best ski resorts in the Southeast for kids listed roughly from north to south.

-The slopes in the Mountain State are some of the most remote in the Southeast; families who make the trek the tops of these mountains are rewarded with arguably the best snow in the region.
+The slopes in the Mountain State are some of the most remote in the Southeast.
+Families who make the trek to these mountains are rewarded with some of the best snow in the region.

 Photo by Melissa Moore

-Canaan Valley Resort is actually part of a West Virginia state park nestled in a beautiful valley surrounded by central West Virginia’s Allegheny Mountains.
+Canaan Valley Resort is actually part of a West Virginia state park.
+It’s nestled in a beautiful valley surrounded by central West Virginia’s Allegheny Mountains.
+It’s only a three hour drive from Washington DC.
 The ski area features 47 trails and slopes.
 The Critters Crawl beginner area is serviced by its own magic carpet.
 Half day and full day ski school options are available at the ski area’s Canaan Critter’s Club where 5-8 year olds can learn how to ski.
 Youth ages 9-12 have the option to either ski or snowboard in the Mountain Adventure program.
 Families that find the thrills of downhill skiing a bit overwhelming can enjoy the area’s numerous cross country and snowshoeing trails.
 No lessons are necessary for families to experience the thrills of snow tubing; at 1200 feet long, the tubing runs at Canaan Valley are the longest in the Mid-Atlantic.